decentraland/adr/content/ADR-172-rentals.md

 ### Signatures

-Executing a rental requires calling particular functions in the Rentals contract with a Listing/Offer and a the result of signing that data with a private key.
+Executing a rental requires calling particular functions in the Rentals contract with a Listing/Offer and a signature obtained from that data using a private key.
 The way the data has to be signed is determined by [EIP712](https://eips.ethereum.org/EIPS/eip-712)

 Listings and Offers have a property `signer`.
 The value of this property has to match the recovered signer from the provided signature.
 If they don't match, it means that the signature is invalid and the rental transaction will revert.